 What is the menopause?

 The menopause is a natural part of ageing when menstruation stops, that usually occurs between 45 and 55 years of age.
-In the UK, the average age for a woman to reach the menopause is 51.
+In the UK, the average age to reach the menopause is 51.

 Workplace support and guidance